Chart Color Schemes

 Peakhurst - Lugarno features high concentrations of family households, with a fairly typical median household size

-Family households account for 77.8 percent of all households, including 41.4 percent composed of couples with children, 24.3 percent consisting of couples without children, and 11.2 percent made up of single parent families.
-Non-family households constitute the remaining 22.2 percent, with lone person households at 20.6 percent and group households comprising 1.6 percent of the total.
+Family households constitute 77.8% of all households, including 41.4% couples with children, 24.3% couples without children, and 11.2% single parent families.
+Non-family households account for the remaining 22.2%, with lone person households at 20.6% and group households comprising 1.6%.
 The median household size is 2.8 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households